tacobayle/ansibleAviLsc/README.md

 # aviLsc

 ## Goals
-This Ansible playbooks deploy Avi in an ubuntu VM/Server(s).
+These Ansible playbooks deploy Avi in an ubuntu VM/Server(s).

 ## Prerequisites:
 1. Make sure the Avi Software is available as defined in the params file